 A practical method based on the use of ECC for reliable and robust transmission and storage of medical images with concealed patient information is demonstrated.
 The patient information is coded with ECC to make it less susceptible to noise introduced during transmission or storage.
-A comparative study of three coding techniques namely (7,4) Hamming code, BCH code, and RS code is demonstrated for various levels of S&P noise.
+A comparative study of RS code is demonstrated for various levels of S&P noise.
 It is seen that even though ECC will correct the errors introduced in patient information, there is limit for the error correction.
 Beyond some level of SNR value, the information is completely lost.
-Our results are encouraging enough to make investigations on more powerful ECC techniques to make the system more reliable and robust worth pursuing.
+Our results are encouraging enough to make investigations on more powerful ECC techniques, to make the system more reliable and robust worth pursuing.
+The Convolutional codes, a different class of ECC compared to block codes could as well be used to encode the patient information.
+This is a future work.